neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 Windows OS users have been able to solve problems using one or more of these steps.
 If you are using Mac OS, go to [Mac OS Issues](#mac-os).

+#### I Updated To Windows 11 And It Stopped Working

+!!! warning "V-Control Pro 2.X is incompatible with Windows 11"
+    To use Windows 11 you must use the latest V-Control Pro 3.X available at [Installers](https://neyrinck.com/download/v-control-pro/).
+V-Control Pro 3 is compatible with V-Control Pro 2 Standard licenses.

+!!! warning "You must uninstall Win10Pcap to use V-Control Pro 3 with ethernet surfaces on Windows 11.
+You must install Npcap."
+    If you were using V-Control Pro 2.x with an ethernet surface on Windows 10 and you upgraded to Windows 11, then most likely Win10Pcap is installed and must be uninstalled.
+And you must install NPcap [available here.](https://npcap.com/#download)

+Please follow these steps to uninstall everything and re-install if you have upgraded a Windows 10 system to Windows 11.

+* Quit your DAW.
+* Quit and Uninstall V-Control Pro.
+* Reboot.
+* Delete V-Control Pro preferences by following [these instructions](./troubleshooting.md/#resetting-v-control-pro-on-windows)
+* If you are using an ethernet surface, follow these instructions:
+    * Uninstall NPcap, if you already installed it.
+    * Uninstall Win10Pcap.
+If you get an error that one or more DLLs are in use then do this:
+        * Reboot
+        * Reinstall Win10Pcap
+        * Uninstall Win10 Pcap.
+    * You must uninstall Win10Pcap completely, without errors, for V-Control Pro to operate on Windows 11.
+    * After Win10Pcap is uninstalled successfully, install NPcap, [available here.](https://npcap.com/#download)
+* Open the Device Manager.
+Select the View menu and enable "Show Hidden Items."
+* If any "V-Control" related midi ports are shown, they must all be uninstalled manually.
+This is very important.
+If you don't, DAWs will see these hidden midi ports and not connect properly.
+Because V-Control Pro is not installed at this point, you should not see any V-Control midi ports in Device Manager.
+* Install the latest V-Control Pro available at [Installers](https://neyrinck.com/download/v-control-pro/)
+* Reboot
+* Launch V-Control Pro.
+* Add you surface to V-Control Pro Setups as described [HERE](v-control-pro/controllers-overview/)
+* If you are using Pro Tools, you must delete the Pro Tools Preferences.
+If you don't, Pro Tools will not correctly communicate with V-Control Midi ports.
+[See Here.](https://www.sweetwater.com/sweetcare/articles/how-do-i-trash-my-pro-tools-preferences/#Trash-Pro-Tools-Preferences-for-PC)
+* Launch the DAW and set it up as described [HERE](./pro-tools.md)

 #### I Updated From V-Control Pro 2 To V-Control Pro 3 And It Stopped Working

 Some DAWs, especially Pro Tools on Windows, keep track of MIDI ports by number rather than by name.
 V-Control Pro 3 changed the ports and Pro Tools can get confused if you are updating V-Control Pro.